Bountiful Tuscan Coastal Wines

 The two most noteworthy white varieties to be planted are Sauvignon Blanc and Viognier which traditionally do not have contact with wood, in order to obtain a fresh, fruity character in line with market requests.
-Regarding rosé wines, while traditional production relied mainly on Sangiovese, today rosé wines are derived from the same international varieties that are used for red wines.
+As to rosés, while traditional production relied mainly on Sangiovese, today’s wines are derived from the same international varieties that are used for red wines.
 These are wines crafted to express varietal character and easy drinkability, very similar in nature to Vermentino production.

 When it comes to winery visits, be sure to book them.
 Unfortunately, it is not possible to visit Tenuta San Guido (Sassicaia), but it’s well worth visiting the Osteria San Guido where you can eat hearty Tuscany food and sample Tenuta San Guido and Bolgheri wines as well as buying vintage bottles of Sassicaia.
 Other notable estates such as Ornellaia, Guado al Tasso, Grattamacco, Le Macchiole and Michele Satta all need to be booked well in advance.

-Many producers have always been organic, such as Chiappini’s 11ha estate, planted next door to Ornellaia and Enrico Santini’s 12 ha estate, both a good example of this awareness, having made names for themselves for quality production.
-Stefano Granata and Paola De Fusco’s I Luoghi 5.5 ha estate also certified organic with a 15.000 bottle production among the smaller producers, is considered a rising stars of the area, not to be missed.
-I Luoghi use concrete egg tanks and wood tanks for fermenting the wines separately which are aged 18 months in barrique and only then are blended.
+Many producers have always been organic, such as Chiappini’s 11 ha estate, planted next door to Ornellaia and Enrico Santini’s 12 ha estate, both good examples of this awareness, having made names for themselves for quality production.
+Stefano Granata and Paola De Fusco’s I Luoghi 5.5 ha estate also certified organic with a 15.000 bottle production among the smaller producers, are considered rising stars of the area, not to be missed.
+I Luoghi use concrete egg-shaped tanks and wood tanks for fermenting the wines separately which are aged 18 months in barrique and only then are blended.

 In addition to the Bolgheri Rosso, I Luoghi produces two blended wines both with 80% Cabernet Sauvignon, which according to Paola and Stefano is the most representative varietal of Bolgheri, these are bottled under the labels Podere Ritorti and Campo al Fico.
 The monovarietal labels which all show harmony, balance and elegance, with excellent ageworthy potential and include a very interesting un-grafted 100% Cabernet Franc , ‘Franco’.